freelawproject/free.law/content/converting-pdf-files-to-html.md

 works best for which court, and which method will provide us with the most generalizable solution across whatever PDF a court may crank out.

 The short version is that the best option seems to be:

+    :::bash
-` pdftotext -htmlmeta -layout -enc 'UTF-8' yourfile.pdf`{lang="bash"}
+    pdftotext -htmlmeta -layout -enc 'UTF-8' yourfile.pdf

 This creates an html file with the text of the case laid out best as possible, some basic html meta data applied, and the UTF-8 encoding applied.

-Before coming to this conclusion though, I looked at two settings that pdftohtml has.
-With the -c argument, it can generate a 'complex' HTML document that closely resembles that of the original.
+Before coming to this conclusion though, I looked at two settings that `pdftohtml` has.
+With the `-c` argument, it can generate a 'complex' HTML document that closely resembles that of the original.
 Without the -c argument, it will create a more simple document.
 Although the complex documents are rather impressive in appearance, they're abysmal when it